Home Compare CRDA.L vs GF.SW

 Croda International vs Georg Fischer: Which Stock Looks Stronger in 2026?

-Georg Fischer holds the cleaner structural position, with the lead spread across valuation and profitability.
+Georg Fischer holds the cleaner structural position, with the lead spread across valuation and growth.
 Croda International still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Croda International, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Georg Fischer, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-07-05

 Trajectory Similarity